Zomb1342/Zomb1342/README.md

 - 👋 Hi, I’m @Zomb1342
 - 👀 I’m interested in Coding, Basketball, and Video games
-- 🌱 I’m currently learning C++, Reversing using IDA Pro, and Linux Kernel.
+- 🌱 I’m currently learning FPGA Firmware development
-- 💞️ I’m looking to collaborate on nothing at the moment
 - 📫 How to reach me: You don't.
-- 😄 Pronouns: unknown
-- ⚡ Fun fact: I love dogs!